Vietnam.vn - Nền tảng quảng bá Việt Nam

 Then, on June 18, President Biden announced mechanisms to facilitate illegal immigrants whose spouses are US citizens who have lived in the US for at least 10 years or people under 21 years old whose parents are US citizens to apply for permanent residence in the US without having to leave the US.

-A former White House official, speaking on condition of anonymity, said that while these two sets of measures may seem incompatible, they are in fact two sides of a consistent approach: clearly distinguishing between groups within and outside the US border.
+A former White House official, speaking on condition of anonymity, said that while these two sets of measures may seem incompatible, they are in fact two sides of a consistent approach: clearly distinguishing between groups within and outside the US borders.
 Specifically, the Biden administration will restrict illegal immigration of migrants outside the US, while ensuring the rights of migrants already on US soil.

 Thus, the two latest executive orders do not reflect a fundamental change in the Biden administration's immigration policy, but rather a measure to win the support of voter groups with opposing views.

-Voters frustrated by President Biden’s perceived “soft” immigration policies may find some solace in the limited number of immigrants from Mexico.
+Voters frustrated with President Biden’s perceived “soft” immigration policies may find some solace in the limited number of immigrants from Mexico.
 Meanwhile, millions of US residents with illegal immigrant spouses will be encouraged by the loosening of the mechanisms for applying for permanent residency (green cards) in the US.

 The immigration issue has always been considered Mr. Trump's "trump card" in his plan to run for re-election to the White House.
-(Source: Getty) |
+(Source: Getty)

 Effect on public opinion

-The effectiveness of Mr. Biden's pair of executive orders has been initially reflected in a number of public opinion polls, in which the gap between former President Donald Trump and current President Biden on the issue of immigration has narrowed by a few percentage points.
+The effectiveness of Mr. Biden's pair of executive orders has been initially reflected in a number of public opinion polls, in which the gap between former President Donald Trump and current President Biden on the issue of immigration has narrowed by a few points.
 Although Mr. Trump still dominates with the support of 60-65% of voters.

-Analysts also noted that the change could be a result of Mr Trump's criminal conviction announced on May 30.
+Analysts also noted that the change could be a result of Mr. Trump's criminal conviction announced on May 30.

-The Hill reported on June 21 that US President Joe Biden is leading former President Donald Trump by 2 percentage points in a national poll.
+The Hill newspaper reported on June 21 that US President Joe Biden is leading former President Donald Trump by 2 percentage points in a national poll.
 This is the first time Mr. Biden has led his opponent since October last year.

 Former President Trump’s campaign and some prominent Republicans have pointed to President Biden’s immigration tactics, with House Speaker Mike Johnson criticizing Biden for trying to “play both sides.”

-In a June 20 interview on the All-in Podcast , former President Trump, who has taken a hard line on immigration, said that foreign students who graduate from American universities should automatically be granted green cards.
+In a June 20 interview on the All-in Podcast , former President Trump, who has taken a hard line on immigration, said that foreign students graduating from American universities should automatically be granted green cards.
 He argued that this would help retain the nation’s brainpower and allow companies to “hire the best and brightest.”

 Now, Mr. Biden's new immigration policies show the fierce competition between the two candidates in this area.